 On December 17, 2011 our family left the snowy, high plains desert of Idaho, and moved to Southwest Florida.
 I am grateful to live surrounded by the wildness of the sea, nestled within nature, on this little jewel of an island called Sanibel.

-Unlike most modern cities, here at night, you can see an infinite number of stars in the heavens as there are no artificial lights to restrict your view.
+Here at night, unlike most modern cities, you can see an infinite number of stars in the heavens as there are no artificial lights to restrict your view.
 Again, a conscious decision made to protect the natural environment for the benefit of creatures who were here before us, in this case, nesting sea turtles.
 On this 12 mile long, sub tropical island, we live amidst a staggering abundance of flora and fauna.
 Every day, my explorations of Sanibel are a beautiful confusion of the senses.
 This journal is my way of sharing some of what we discover, see and learn.